hong-chen/er3t/README.rst

 developed for cutting-edge radiative transfer and remote sensing applications.
 It provides high-level interfaces to automate the process of performing IPA/3D radiative transfer calculations for measured or modeled cloud/aerosol fields using publicly available IPA/3D radiative transfer solvers.
-The automation capability covers the downloading and processing of satellite data, the setup of radiative properties and model, and the simulation of radiometric quantities such as radiance and irradiance.
+The automation capability covers the downloading and processing of satellite data, the setup of atmospheric radiative properties and radiative transfer model, and the simulation of radiometric quantities such as radiance and irradiance.

 Applications